mtdowling/cron-expression/README.md

 PHP Cron Expression Parser
 ==========================

-**NOTE** This is a fork of [https://github.com/dragonmantank/cron-expression](https://github.com/dragonmantank/cron-expression).
+**NOTE** This is a fork of [https://github.com/mtdowling/cron-expression](https://github.com/mtdowling/cron-expression).

 The main difference is to be found in the exposed public API.

-The main class `CronExpression` is made an Immutable Value Object and the public API is made easier to reason with.
+The main class `CronExpression` is made an Immutable Value Object and the public API is updated to reflect it.

 To know more about cron expression your can look at the [Unix documentation](https://www.unix.com/man-page/linux/5/crontab/)